Why is a Ship's Toilet Called a "Head"?

 The conventional ferries are great ways to travel between Greek islands.
 They have large open decks and great views.
 The high-speed ferries get you there faster but you can't see as much along the way.

-Even the conventional ones make fast port stops.
+Even the conventional ferries make fast port stops.
 They drop the rear ramp, drive any cars and trucks off and on, and load passengers off and on.
 Some have a single wide ramp and passengers wait for the vehicles or vice-versa, others have a second narrow ramp just for passengers.
 And, of course, at small islands there may be no vehicles getting on or off.
 In those cases the ramp may only be on the pier for seven minutes or less.

 Be on time, don't miss your boat!